Volume II No. 4

 A. Beta 1,3/1,6d glucan has powerful antioxidant attributes, with heightened free-radical scavenging activity to nutritionally contribute to enabling the immune system to fight back against health invaders such as fungus, bacteria, viruses, parasites and radiation.
 Technically named Beta 1,3/1,6 glucan, Beta Glucan is a long-chained polysaccharide molecule extracted from the cell wall of common Baker’s yeast as a purified isolate.
 A medical school researched form is MG glucan, which is a microparticulate isolate extracted and processed to resolve certain negative characteristics, including reaggregation, exhibited in other glucans, but without change in chemical composition.

-Beta Glucan is orally effective, non-toxic with enhanced effectiveness when delivered in small particle sizes (microparticulate) for help promote better absorption and ingestion into the immune system.
+Beta Glucan is orally effective, non-toxic with enhanced effectiveness when delivered in small particle sizes (microparticulate) for help to promote better absorption and ingestion into the immune system.
 In this form the product is absorbed to a high percentage in your immune system, not just passed through and expelled by the body as large particle globular glucans, and ingested faster by more immune cells to go to work to attack and fight back against health invaders that constantly attempt to steal our good health.
 Think of Beta 1,3/1,6 glucan as a key to your immune response engine to turn on the system to initiate the response needed for good health.

 Evidence now shows Beta 1,3/1,6 glucan is, from an evolutionary point of view, one of the most widely and most commonly observed activators in nature for the most ancient cell in the immune cascade, the Macrophage.
 The immune response potentiation of Beta Glucan crosses kingdom lines and has been found in all branches of the animal, bird, fish and plant kingdoms.
 Beta Glucan will nutritionally contribute to a modified immune response for you, your pets and your plants!